Tall Timbers Prescribed Burn Planner a one-stop shop

 To safely apply this vital ecosystem tool, burn practitioners must first know what detailed parameters are best suited for each burn unit to achieve their goals while also being a good neighbor to others in the area and maintaining air quality.

-The burn planner can help fire practitioners set their ideal weather, wind and other conditions for specified burn units and receive regular notifications whether their fire prescription is suitable.
+The Burn Planner can help fire practitioners set their ideal weather, wind and other conditions for specified burn units and receive regular notifications when those conditions are forecast for their area.

 But now, smoke modeling, current weather conditions and the ability to attach specific polygons to burn units have been included by the Tall Timbers Geospatial Lab and Smoke Science Program with the help of a grant from the U.S. Forest Service and assistance from the Timmons Group.